Clarkson-Applied-Data-Science/IA637_Beata_Tatenda/README.md

 - Room assignment
 - Check-in & check-out tracking

-It follows the CRUD structure taught in class and uses clean, modular entity classes that map directly to database tables.
+It follows the CRUD structure t and uses clean, modular entity classes that map directly to database tables.

 ---